Who was Ada Lovelace?

 Although the value of her publication was only recognised in the 1950s, Lovelace is now considered one of the important achievers in computer science.
 She recognised many of the main principles behind computers years before they even came into existence.
 Her notes inspired Alan Turing to work on the first modern computers in the 1940s.

-Ada Lovelace Day is a chance to remember a brilliant woman and her intuitions and celebrate those of the many other scientists populating the international scientific world today.
+Ada Lovelace Day is a chance to remember a brilliant woman and her intuitions, and celebrate many other brilliant minds populating the international scientific world today.

 Digital document processes in 2020: A spotlight on Western Europe

 The shift from best practice to business necessityDownload now

 The good, the bad, and the ugly of cloud computingDownload now

 How VR is digitally transforming our worldDownload now

 Deeper than digital